International relations (1814–1919): Moldavia and Wallachia

 In a largely peaceful transition, the Ottoman vassal states of Moldavia and Wallachia broke away slowly from the Ottoman Empire, uniting into what would become modern Romania in 1859, and finally achieving independence in 1878.
 The two principalities had long been under Ottoman control, but both Russia and Austria also wanted them, making the region a site of conflict in the 19th century.
 The population was largely Orthodox in religion and spoke Romanian, although there were certain ethnic minorities, such as Jews and Greeks.
-The provinces were occupied by Russia after the Treaty of Adrianople in 1829.
+The principalities were occupied by Russia after the Treaty of Adrianople in 1829.
 Russian and Turkish troops combined to suppress the Moldavian and Wallachian revolutions of 1848.
 During the Crimean War, Austria took control of the principalities.
 The population decided on unification on the basis of historical, cultural and ethnic connections.
 It took effect in 1859 after the double election of Alexandru Ioan Cuza as Prince of the United Principalities of Moldavia and Wallachia (renamed the United Principalities of Romania in 1862).

-With Russian intervention, the Kingdom of Romania officially became independent in 1878.
+With Russian intervention, the Principality of Romania officially became independent in 1878.
 It then focused its attention on Transylvania, a region historically part of Hungary but with about two million ethnic Romanians.
 Finally, when the Austro-Hungarian Empire collapsed at the end of the World War I, Romania united with Transylvania.